-GCU thoroughly investigates sexual harassment and sexual violence complaints, regardless if the incident occurred on or off campus.
+GCU's Institutional Access and Compliance Office thoroughly investigates sexual harassment and sexual violence complaints, regardless of whether the incident occurred on or off campus.
 The Title IX Coordinator promptly makes supportive measures available to the parties upon receiving a complaint.
 At the time that supportive measures are offered, the university will inform the complainant that they may submit a formal complaint at that time or in the future, if they have not done so already.
 Investigations are required to utilize the preponderance of evidence standard ("more likely than not").